 Axara Voice Recording Software ($24.98) is a more capable alternative to Windows Voice Recorder.
 It looks good, is able to automate the starting and stopping of recordings, and can split them into one-hour files for easier management.
 It supports recording from a variety of sources.

-There are a huge variety of voice recording apps on the iOS app store.
-A few that offer more features than Apple's Voice Memo app include:
+There is a huge variety of voice recording apps on the iOS app store.
+A few that offer more features than Apple’s Voice Memo app include: